Uncomfy/StyleChanger/README.md

 * "ContentSource.png" - destination image for the style.

 Put these two pictures in the program folder and run the program.
+Enter the required variables:
+* "Change rate" - rate, at which the original image is changed.
+* "Content coefficient" - weight of the "content" component from "ContentSource.png" image.
+* "Style coefficient" - weight of the "style" component from "StyleSource.png" image.

 You'll be able to see the output in the "StyleOutput.png" image file.

 ## Acknowledgements